Get E-Book

 const allowed = new Set(["PORT", "DATABASE_URL", "LOG_LEVEL"]);

-That check catches typos such as DATABSE_URL.
-Current Node may parse the misspelled key just fine.
+That catches typos such as DATABSE_URL.
+Node may parse the misspelled key just fine.
 Your config layer can reject it before the process starts with a default by accident.

-Keep configuration snapshots intentional.
+Keep config snapshots intentional.
 Reading once at startup makes the app predictable.
 Reading process.env repeatedly during request handling makes behavior depend on mutable global state.
-A later assignment can affect some requests and leave earlier constructed clients unchanged.

 process.env.LOG_LEVEL = "debug";

-That assignment mutates the JavaScript environment object for the current process.
-It does not notify modules that already captured a log level, recreate clients, or re-run validation.
-Hot configuration reload is a separate operational design problem.
-Startup loading ends at the validation boundary.
+It does not notify modules that already captured a log level.
+It does not recreate clients.
+It does not re-run validation.
+Hot config reload is a separate design problem.
+Startup loading ends at validation.

 A Bootstrap Shape That Holds Up

-The cleanest startup code has a narrow shape: load, parse, validate, construct config, then start the app.
-Keep those steps close together.
+A stable startup path has a narrow shape - load, parse, validate, create config, then start the app.

 import { loadConfig } from "./config.js";